geobtaa-archive/metadata-resources/csw_update/README.md

   + NEW_link_service_wms
   + NEW_link_service_esri
   + NEW_link_information
+- The following fields are in the works
   + NEW_contact_organization
   + NEW_contact_individual
   + NEW_contact_name (for the contact element directly appended to MD_Metadata)
   + NEW_contact_organization (for the contact element directly appended to MD_Metadata)
+  + NEW_keywords_theme
+  + NEW_keywords_place

+# Bonus OpenRefine Notes!
+The CSV output from GeoNetwork can be loaded into (OpenRefine)[http://openrefine.org/].
+OpenRefine has some features